wingtk/gvsbuild/README.md

 ## Troubleshooting

+- If a build fails, try rebuilding it with `--clean`, if that fails, try rebuilding it with `--from-scratch`
-If the download of a tarball fails a partial file will not pass the hash check, delete the file and try again.
+- If the download of a tarball fails a partial file will not pass the hash check, delete the file and try again.

 ## OpenSSL